Your Questions about Coronavirus, Answered

-With that in mind, here are some answers to common questions about what’s going on with the so-called “Wuhan virus.”
+With that in mind, here are some answers to common questions about what’s going on with this new virus.

 What is a coronavirus?

 With this outbreak, it’s possible that many people are hearing the term “coronavirus” for the first time.
-The virus that is behind this outbreak is a type of coronavirus, so you’ll hear the terms “Wuhan virus” and “Wuhan coronavirus” used interchangeably.
+The virus that is behind this outbreak is a type of coronavirus.

 However, coronaviruses are actually quite common.
 In fact, you’ve probably been infected by one before.